 Distract yourself from worrying

 Worrying doesn’t solve any problems.
 It just creates an unhealthier you.
 Find things to distract your mind.
-Set a time each day for worrying and then stop and think about something else.
+Set aside a time each day for worrying, then stop and think about something else.

-Snap a rubber band on your hand or find another way to remind yourself to get back to thinking about the present rather than worrying about the future.
-When you realize your mind is wandering to those dark places, take a deep breath, and return to the present.
+Snap a rubber band on your wrist or find another way to remind yourself to return to the present rather than worrying about the future.
+When you realize your mind is wandering to those dark places, take a deep breath and return to the present.
 If everything is okay at this moment, be content with that.

 Find peace by accepting what is